celestiaorg/docs/docs/nodes/blobstream-intro.md

 ![Blobstream-Orchestrator](../img/blobstream/blobstream-orchestrator.png)

-The Relayer deploys the Blobstream smart contract first to the EVM L1 chain (if it is not deployed before), and then relays the attestations from Celestia App to the EVM L1 Chain.
+The relayer submits the attestations' signatures from the Blobstream P2P network to the target EVM chain.

+> **_NOTE:_** If the contract is still not deployed, then it needs to be deployed before its used by the relayer.

 The diagram below goes over this process.